elcasu/deel-interview-exercise/questions.md

 ## 1- What is the difference between Component and PureComponent?
 Give an example where it might break my app

-The main difference between Component and PureComponent is that PureComponent handles the `componentShouldUpdate` lifecycle transparently, while Component requires the user to implement it if needed.
+The main difference between Component and PureComponent is that PureComponent handles the `shouldComponentUpdate` lifecycle transparently, while Component requires the user to implement it if needed.

 ## 2- Context + shouldComponentUpdate might be dangerous.
 Can think of why is that?